 Assessment: Written assignment, Field skill evaluation.

-In order to be eligible for the first module in 2016, a candidate will need to enrol in the MVetSci by July 2014.
-Priority would be given to South Asian students.
+Enrolment: In order to be eligible for the course running in 2018, a candidate will need to have enrolled in the Conservation Medicine Programme by the application deadline of 22nd August 2016.
+Priority for the Interventions Course in Wild Animal Health will be given to South Asian students.
 See : www.ed.ac.uk/vet/conservation-medicine

-Tuition, board and lodging and travel to and from the National Park will be included.
-Students are responsible for travel to and from Dehradun, India and for any associated travel costs such as VISAs.
+Costs: Tuition, board and lodging, and travel to and within the National Parks (Sariska Tiger Reserve and Ranthambore National Park) will be included.
+Students are responsible for travel to and from New Delhi, India and for any associated travel costs such as visas.